-2. Select a display mode value using the Sel key to scroll through the choices.
-Press Enter to accept the displayed setting.
+- 2. Select a display mode value using the Sel key to scroll through the choices.
+Choices are Force(default), Peak, Dual, and Last.
+Press Enter to accept the displayed setting. - 1 FORCE Live force will be displayed - 1 PEAK Peak force will be displayed - 1 DUAL Live and Peak forces will be displayed - 1 LAST The last displayed mode of operation will be displayed. - 3.
 The display returns to the first soft key set of the Configuration menu.

-5.1.5 Config--Units
+5.1.4 Config--Units